amelchio/logbook_cache/README.md

 Enable via the Integrations page, search for "Logbook Cache".

-Once enabled, you can select "Logbook Cache" and use the cogwheel to set the number of days to cache.
+Once enabled, you can select "Logbook Cache" and use the cogwheel to change settings such as the number of days to cache.

 ## Support